Everything You Need To Know To Set Up a 100% Foreign-owned Company in Vietnam

 About Us

-Cekindo is a leading provider of global market entry services in South East Asia.
-We are part of InCorp group, a regional leader in corporate solutions, that encompasses 8 countries in Asia, headquartered in Singapore.
+InCorp Vietnam is a leading provider of global market entry services.
+We are part of InCorp group, a regional leader in corporate solutions, that encompasses 8 countries in Asia-Pacific, headquartered in Singapore.
 With over 1,100 legal experts serving over 15,000 Corporate Clients across the region, our expertise speaks for itself.
-We provide transparent legal consulting, setup and advice based on local requirements to make your business perfectly fit into the market with healthy growth.
+We provide transparent legal consulting, setup, and advice based on local requirements to make your business perfectly fit into the market with healthy growth.

 Don’t take our word for it.
 Read some reviews from some of our clients.